Danii2020/survey-form/README.md

-# survey-form
+# Survey Form
-This is the survey form challenge from FreeCodeCamp
+This is the survey form challenge from FreeCodeCamp.
+The form is built with HTML and CSS, full responsive.